RakhithJK/nettitude-PoshC2_Old-wiki/Privilege-Escalation.md

 ### Invoke-MS16-032 / MS16-032-ProxyPayload

-Here we have taken the great module created by @fuzzysec and re-worked it slighty but it essentially exploits the recent MS16-032 issue.
+Here we have taken the original exploit code from ExploitDB and re-worked it slightly but it essentially it exploits the recent MS16-032 issue via Matt Graebers Invoke-ReflectivePEInjection module

 ### Get-GPPPassword